polykross/FactoryMethod-Facade/FactoryMethod/Review/LogisticAppReview.md

 ## Summary

-- Logistic app **good** demonstrates **Factory Method** design pattern.
+- Logistic app **well** demonstrates **Factory Method** design pattern.
 Outside the target design pattern context it could be improved, but it is only **demonstration** of single pattern, so improvements outside the context isn't necessary.

 - My **grade** for this demonstration **10\10**